tibinjohn193-blip/procentric-cyber-bank/README.md

 -------------------------------------------
 cd procentric-cyber-bank

-Step 6: Build the Future-Proof Docker Image
+Step 6: Build the Cyber Bank Docker Image
 -------------------------------------------
 Compile the lab environment (Do not forget the period "." at the end):